 Disclaimer: The numbers in the table above may not be 100% accurate because vegetable consumption varies by family and the amount of yield for each plant is affected by many factors including soil quality, water, weather, pests/diseases problem, location, etc. Use the calculator only as a rough estimation and adjust the numbers according to your needs.

-If you are a single person, you won’t need the same size garden as a family of four.
-If you are a family of four, you’ll need a smaller garden than a family of six.
+Obviously, if you are a single person, you won’t need the same size garden as a family of four.
+And if you are a family of four, you’ll need a smaller garden than a family of six.
 Which is why we allow you to change the family size in our calculator.

-You may not feed an extended family, but if you entertain or participate in potlucks regularly, you should take this into consideration when planning your garden.
+Other than feeding an extended family, if you entertain or participate in potlucks regularly, you should also take this into consideration when planning your garden.
 Similarly, if you want to sell some fresh produce for extra income.

-If you are planning on eating fresh produce straight out of your garden, you won’t need as large of a garden as someone who is planning on preserving your harvest.
+If you are planning on eating fresh produce straight out of your garden, you won’t need as large of a garden as someone who is planning on preserving the harvest.

 If you plan on using the same garden space to plant multiple vegetables, you may not need as much space if the growth times are different.